tskwon/verilog_usart/README.md

 - **Parallel Communication**: Sends data simultaneously over multiple lines.

 ![Serial vs Parallel Communication Diagram](images/communication.png)
-*Recommended size: 600x300 pixels for clarity and readability on GitHub.*

 ## What is USART?
 A **USART** is a serial communication interface that supports both **synchronous** and **asynchronous** communication methods.

 ## How Does It Work?
 ![USART Communication Diagram](images/usart.png)
-*Recommended size: 600x400 pixels to clearly display the waveform.*

 1. **Idle State**: The line remains high (logic `1`) when no data is being transmitted.
 2. **Start State**: The line transitions to low (logic `0`) to signal the beginning of data transmission.